Baby and Kids

 Crayola Scribble Scrubbie Pets

-This is my favorite free app, and is great for 3-4 year olds.
+This is my favorite free app, and is great for preschool kids.
 It isn’t the most educational of the apps on this list, but it’s fun.
-Discover a world of scribble scrubbie pets.
+Discover a world of Scribble Scrubbie Pets.
 Decorate them, care for and earn new pets, and play games.
+Kids will love washing off their pets and starting all over again with new colors and designs.
+It’s simple, creative, and mess-free.

 Price: Free